biojppm/c4stl/README.rst

   overflow are generously spliced throughout the code where this might occur).
 Of course, there will be some places where this was overlooked -- so your contributions or bug reports are welcome.

+* alignment (defaulting to ``alignof(T)``) is also a template parameter for all containers to facilitate SIMD operations on containers (strings are an exception, but this is easy to bypass if the string buffer is kept on an aligned container and a substring is used to access it).

 * C++17-like polymorphic memory resource semantics.
 Allocations are slow anyway, so this is a place where virtual behaviour has advantages.
 If